bcgov/nr-permitconnect-navigator-service/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the Single Housing Application Service project.
+This document outlines security procedures and general policies for the NR Permitting Navigator Service project.

 - [Supported Versions](#supported-versions)